Laid-off Kentucky miners head to hearing to request back pay

 The Louisville Courier Journal reports former Blackjewel coal miners are boarding a bus and passenger vans Monday to a federal bankruptcy court hearing in Charleston, West Virginia, where a judge will decide whether to approve the sale of Blackjewel's assets.

-Contura Energy made a successful bid at an auction for the assets of three Blackjewel LLC coal mines, including two in Wyoming.
+Contura Energy made a successful bid at an auction for the assets of three Blackjewel LLC coal mines.

-Workers hope to push the judge to make sure they're paid amid the bankruptcy and the sale.
+Workers hope to push the judge to make sure they are paid amid the bankruptcy and the sale.

-Protests began last week when miners and their families camped on railroad tracks preventing coal trains from passing.
+Protests began last week when more than 20 miners and their families camped on railroad tracks preventing coal trains from passing.

 Information from: Courier Journal, http://www.courier-journal.com